-We had a ton of fun making our parade balloons.
-It’s a fun 3-D art project and you can turn your balloons into just about anything.
+We had a ton of fun making our parade balloons inspired by Balloons Over Broadway.
+This is a fun 3-D art project and you can turn your balloons into just about anything.
 Use your imagination and have fun.
 Have your own parade when you’re finished and enjoy this mini family adventure.

 Cost: Under $5.00 for supplies